 For this reason, people suffering from lung diseases like bronchitis, asthma, bronchiolitis, tuberculosis, etc., experience chronic bronchospasm in the smooth muscles of the airways that occurs as a result of chronic alveolar hypocapnia.

-There are many chemicals that can induce bronchospasm, these chemicals can cause bronchodilation or bronchospasm.
+Many chemicals can induce bronchospasm; these chemicals can cause bronchodilation or bronchospasm.

-However, CO2 plays a major role in this condition due to two factors which are the vasodilator potency it has and the additional negative effects due to alveolar hypocapnia.
+However, CO2 plays a significant role in this condition due to two factors which are the vasodilator potency it has and the additional adverse effects due to alveolar hypocapnia.

-Chronic hyperventilation, which is a condition in which a person breathes more air than is required, leads to cellular hypoxia and immunosuppression .
+Chronic hyperventilation, a condition in which a person breathes more air than is required, leads to cellular hypoxia and immunosuppression.

 Allergic triggers, such as pollen, dust, etc., can also cause additional problems.

-All these factors lead to the narrowing of the airways with a worsening of their conductivity that produces bronchospasm.
+All these factors lead to the narrowing of the airways with a worsening conductivity that produces bronchospasm.